-If you’re planning to bring any electronics with you on your Italian holiday, this is the article for you.
+If you plan on bringing any electronics with you on your Italian holiday, then this is the article for you.
 Devices like laptops, cell phones, tablets, and other appliances need proper adapters to actually work in Italy.
-Not only are the power sockets different, but also the voltage is as well.
+Not only are the power sockets different, but so is the voltage.
 The standard in Italy and Europe in general is 220 volts at 50 cycles/second in a two or three round-pronged socket.

-As I said, these are usually small and simple.
+These are usually small and simple.
 They just take your normal plug and on the other side, have prongs that fit into an Italian socket.
-Most small electronics such as, laptops, phones, battery chargers, and travel electronics can use a simple adapter but it’s always best to check voltage and things before!
+Most small electronics such as laptops, phones, battery chargers, and travel electronics can use a simple adapter.
+But it’s always best to check that the voltage is correct as well!
 This information should be on the back of the appliance.

-Like I said, devices that use more power cannot function with the high voltage from Italian power sockets.
-You need to be sure to use a converter with a power rating that meets or goes a bit beyond that of the device.
+Devices that use less power cannot function with the high voltage from Italian power sockets.
+You need to make sure you use a converter with a power rating that matches the one of the device.
 You can find the power rating on the back of your device.

 If you’re traveling and staying at a hotel or Airbnb, many of them are equipped with a hairdryer and maybe even a straightener or curling iron.
 Ask beforehand and you may not have to bring one at all!
 Also, if you travel to Europe often, it’s probably better to buy a small travel hairdryer while traveling instead of lugging around a converter.
 But if you do bring one from home, make sure you use the right adapter or power converter for each device you are bringing!